 While the Dickinson lacrosse teams made headlines at home, one Dickinsonian made waves overseas when he helped lead a national lacrosse team to victory during the third-annual Russian Lacrosse National Championship.

-A double major in Middle East studies and Russian, Chase Philpot '14 is studying in Russia this year courtesy of the Boren Scholarship, a part of the National Security Education Program that supports the study of languages deemed critical by the U.S. government.
+A double major in Middle East studies and Russian, Chase Philpot '14 is studying in Russia this year.
 While researching resources in his new host city, he was surprised to discover that Moscow is home to a national lacrosse team, the Moscow Rebels.

 Philpot, who had played the sport through his elementary- and high-school years, promptly contacted the team through the Russian social-networking system, Vkontakte, and soon, he was a member of the team.

 Philpot relates that despite the language difference, he felt right at home during the practices, and even helped lead practice drills.
 So when, after just a few sessions, his coach invited him to join the team in the upcoming Rhino Cup tournament, he didn't hesitate to accept.

 "The coach basically asked me, 'By the way, are you free next weekend?
 Because we are flying to Belgium to play in a tournament,' " Philpot recalls, communicating from Moscow via e-mail.
 "Despite having no gear of my own—I hadn't brought anything with me, because I hadn't expected to play lacrosse in Russia—I purchased a ticket and told the coach I was in."